DeveloperAhmedIbrahim/BookMyShow/README.md

-## This repo contains the clone frontend of BookMyShow application usging React.
+## This repo contains the clone frontend of BookMyShow application using React.